sime2408/scrapalot-research-assistant/README.md

 ![Ingest created](img/UI-ingest_db.png)

 ### Google drive
-Google Drive connection requires file called `client_secrets.json` to authenticate the user.
+Google Drive connection requires secret file called `client_secrets.json` to authenticate the user.
 This file should contain the OAuth 2.0 client ID and client secret that your application uses when requesting an access token from the Google OAuth 2.0 Authorization Server.